-- 1. Subject to paragraph (2) and (3), the provisions of the Code of Administrative Procedure shall apply accordingly to litigation procedure before the Patent Office. - 2.
+- 1. The provisions of the Code of Administrative Procedure shall apply accordingly to litigation procedure before the Patent Office in cases not regulated by this Law.. - 2.
 To costs of proceedings the provisions applied in civil law proceedings shall apply accordingly. - 3.
-The provisions of the Code of Administrative Procedure governing re-examination, at a party's request, of cases, in which decisions not liable to appeal were taken, shall not apply to decisions on merits taken after hearing. - 4.
-The Council of Ministers shall, by way of regulation, determine the detailed rules and procedure of the litigation proceedings applied by the Patent Office including, in particular, the principle of openness of the hearing and of the public announcement of a decision.
+The provisions of the Code of Administrative Procedure governing re-examination, at a party's request, of cases, in which decisions not liable to appeal were taken, shall not apply to decisions on merits taken after hearing. - 3.
+The cases referred to in Article 255(2) may be requested to be re-adjudicated.
+A time limit for submitting a request shall be, in case of a decision made two months and in case of an order issued one month from the date of the decision or the order being served upon the party. - 4. (repealed)

-Decisions taken or orders issued by the Patent Office in the cases referred to in Article 255, shall be liable to complaint lodged to the Supreme Administration Court.
+Decisions made or orders issued by the Patent Office in the cases referred to in Article 255, shall be liable to complaint lodged to the administrative court.